-By Madeline Klein on August 15, 2018 in insurance basics
+By Madeline Klein on October 22, 2021 in Insurance Basics

 As an auto insurance company, our whole purpose is to keep drivers and their vehicles protected from whatever mishaps or dangers they may encounter on the road—and that includes car insurance fraud.
 Any time someone tries to deceive an insurance company to get some extra money in their pocket, they hurt both the insurance company and every driver that insurance company insures.

 At Say Insurance, we’re committed to our drivers and take insurance fraud very seriously.
 If you suspect you or someone else has been taken advantage of in an insurance fraud scheme, report it right away.